INTRO TO MUSIC THEORY: The 12 notes

 The whole foundation of Western Music is based on the concept of 12 notes.
+This intro to music theory will help you to understand which notes these are and how to think about the relationship between two notes.

 The piano keyboard can help us to visualize these notes